Forgettory and Neurodiversity

-Imagine a bookshelf that only holds three books.
-But you have nine books that you need to put on the shelf.
-Every time you added a book after the first three the next one falls off.
-You now need to catch that book that has fallen and try and place it back on the shelf as you do the next book falls.
+Imagine a bookshelf that only holds three books, but you have nine books that you need to put on the shelf.
+Every time you add another book over the first three, the others fall off.
+You now need to catch the book that has fallen and try and place it back on the shelf – as you do the next book falls.
 This cycle continues throughout the day!
-Welcome to Forgettory and Neurodiversity
+Welcome to forgettory and neurodiversity

 For many neurodivergent individuals, this is the reality of how their short-term memory works.

 What this looks like in my life.
-As I wake up in the morning with a bunch of ideas floating around in my head.
-As soon as I interact with a member of my family those ideas are gone and replaced with the conversations and requirements of the day.
-This cycle then continues as I move to the next part of the day be it breakfast, exercise, or work.
-What seems to happen is a continuous fight to hold on to great ideas, actions, and my place in things.
-This can be incredibly debilitating as the energy required trying to hold onto the things or books that have fallen from the shelf is immense.
-What is more frustrating still is that when you put something back on the shelf you are likely to have pushed something else off and the cycle goes on again.
+As I wake up in the morning with a bunch of ideas floating around in my head, as soon as I interact with a member of my family those ideas are gone and replaced with the conversations and requirements of the day.
+This cycle then continues as I move to the next part of the day, be it breakfast, exercise, or work.
+What seems to happen is a continuous fight to hold on to great ideas and actions.
+This can be incredibly debilitating as the energy required trying to hold onto the ideas or books that have fallen from the shelf is immense.
+What is more frustrating is that when you put something back on the shelf you are likely to have pushed something else off and the cycle goes on again.

-This doesn’t stop here as we need our short-term memory for our working memory to work effectively.
-So, the more restricted our short-term memory is the more difficult it is to use our working memory effectively to solve problems hold ideas and work with complicated or sometimes not-so-complicated issues.
+This doesn’t stop here, we need our short-term memory for our working memory to function effectively.
+The more restricted our short-term memory is, the more difficult it is to use our working memory effectively to solve problems, hold ideas and work with complicated or sometimes not-so-complicated issues.

 Both areas of memory are under the concept of executive function (EF).
 Executive function is a cluster of skills that are necessary for efficient and effective future behaviours.
 These skills are the ones that sit outside of what we do automatically.